 Risk Factors of Dry Sockets

 It is not necessary that all patients develop dry socket after tooth extraction.
-And even dentists are unsure what causes it.
+Even dentists are unsure what causes it.
+Certain medications can increase the risk of dry socket as well.
 But there are a few underlying risk factors that you need to take into account.
 They include:

 - Smoking